 This disorder is usually mild and resolves without treatment, but the eyes need to be monitored by an ophthalmologist until blood vessel growth is mature.

-If the disorder is severe, newborns require laser treatment, injections of bevacizumab, or surgery to prevent vision loss.
+If the disorder is severe, newborns require laser treatment or injections of bevacizumab.

+The retina Structure and Function of the Eyes The structures and functions of the eyes are complex.
+Each eye constantly adjusts the amount of light it lets in, focuses on objects near and far, and produces continuous images that are instantly... read more is the transparent, light-sensitive structure at the back of the eye.
 The blood vessels in the retina start growing in a fetus at about 18 to 20 weeks of development in the uterus and continue growing until the fetus is full term.
 When infants are born very prematurely, the blood vessels supplying the retina may stop growing for a time.
 When growth resumes, it occurs in a disorganized fashion.
 During disorganized rapid growth, the small blood vessels may bleed.
-In the most severe cases, this process may ultimately result in detachment of the retina from the back of the eye and severe loss of vision.
+In the most severe cases, this process may ultimately result in detachment of the retina Detachment of the Retina Detachment of the retina is separation of the retina (the transparent, light-sensitive structure at the back of the eye) from the underlying layer to which it is attached.
+People notice a sudden... read more from the back of the eye and severe loss of vision.

-Premature infants are at increased risk of retinopathy of prematurity if they have serious disorders such as infections, bleeding in the brain, or lung disorders (such as bronchopulmonary dysplasia).
+Premature infants are at increased risk of retinopathy of prematurity if they have serious disorders such as infections, bleeding in the brain Bleeding In and Around the Brain Birth injury is harm that can happen to a baby during the birthing process, usually in the process of passing through the birth canal.
+Many newborns have swelling or minor bruising as a result... read more , or lung disorders (such as bronchopulmonary dysplasia Bronchopulmonary Dysplasia (BPD) Bronchopulmonary dysplasia is a chronic lung disorder in newborns caused by extended use of a ventilator (a machine that helps air get in and out of the lungs), extended need for supplemental... read more ).
 Premature infants who receive oxygen for a long time (for example, because their lungs are immature) are also at increased risk.

-For very severe retinopathy of prematurity, laser treatment is done on the outermost portions of the retina.
-This treatment stops the abnormal growth of blood vessels and decreases the risk of detachment of the retina and loss of vision.
+For very severe retinopathy of prematurity, laser photocoagulation treatment is done on the outermost portions of the retina.
+In this treatment, a laser beam is used to stop the abnormal growth of blood vessels and decrease the risk of detachment of the retina and loss of vision.

 A drug called bevacizumab may also be injected to stop the abnormal growth of blood vessels in the retina.